p-yukusai/PyWall/README.md

 This app essentially writes a rule to the [Windows Firewall](#technical-explanation-) to deny access to just about anything, by default only executable files will be taken into consideration; as a consequence of interacting directly with the Firewall, this app requires elevation to properly work.<br /> Pywall does not and cannot allow internet access for apps that have already been blocked by means other than itself, for instance, any custom firewalls, existing rules, WFP, etc.<br/><br />

 This program has the ability to block or allow almost any file, it can even do so with entire folders of them (which was the main reason behind its development, since OneClickFirewall lacks the ability to do so 👀), the way it does this is by sorting through the entire folder to look for all files with a [matching type](#parsing), then it will either block or allow all matches, this also scans all sub-folders by default, meaning that *every* folder inside the initial selection will be scanned, so please be careful with what you select!<br /><br />
+PyWall can write and delete both [Inbound and Outbound rules](https://superuser.com/questions/48343/what-are-inbound-and-outbound-rules-for-windows-firewall).
 The code was written (to the best of my ability) with the intent of being read by just about anyone, so go right ahead and look through my spaghetti code by yourself if you want to know how the app works in more detail!

 ## Technical explanation 👩‍🔬